HIV/AIDS Information

 Testing Positive

-Know that you’ll be okay.
+okay.
 A follow up test will be done to verify the diagnosis.
 You should make an appointment to see a health care provider to stay healthy and possibly begin treatments.
 Be sure to get tested for STIs and take measures to prevent them.

 Talk to your healthcare provider or look into a Tuberculosis test and a Hepatitis C test.
 Discuss the use of cigarettes, the impact of drinking and the use of illegal drugs after testing positive.
 Be aware of possible risks for you and your partner as well.